MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/assign-role.md

     ![Users selected](media/users-setting.PNG "Users selected")

     > [!IMPORTANT]
     > You can access Dynamics 365 Guides data through the **Guides Hub** tile.
-However, we recommend that you not make changes in the Guides Hub.
-Any changes that you make there can have unintended consequences for the Dynamics 365 Guides apps.
+The Guides model-driven app isn't intended as a replacement for authoring in the PC and HoloLens apps.
+If you use the model-driven app to create, update, or delete records, you might make Guides nonfunctional or prevent users from using the PC or HoloLens apps in the intended way.
+Currently, Guide modification through the model-driven app isn't fully supported and should be reserved for experienced Dynamics 365 developers who are familiar with Microsoft Dataverse.

 5. Follow one of these steps: